abbreviatedman/react-full-stack-database/readme.md

 };
 ```

-76. On `McuRouter.js`, import the function and define the route to be a POST request at URL extension `'/oneMcu/:name'`:
+76. In `McuRouter.js`, import the function and define the route to be a POST request at URL extension `'/oneMcu/:name'`:

 Here is the import: